 In Montgomery, a committee of African-Americans formed to support Parks, a number of them church leaders.
 They addressed the bussing issue and called themselves the Montgomery Improvement League.
 One of its members was Dr. Martin Luther King Jr. The year before, at the age of twenty-four, he had become the pastor at the Dexter Avenue Baptist Church in Montgomery.

 The Montgomery Improvement League convinced blacks to boycott the city's busses and use whatever alternative transportation they could find.
 In late February, three months after the arrest of Parks, the city indicted Dr. King, twenty-four other ministers and a hundred other blacks for conspiring to prevent the bus company from operating its business.
-Meanwhile, someone – who probably saw himself as a true-blue American -- transformed himself into a terrorist by bombing King's home.
+Someone transformed himself into a terrorist by bombing King's home.
 King's wife and recently born daughter were there.
 Neither was injured.
 But it was the beginning of a revival of terrorism in the Deep South.

-In early June, 1956, the U.S. District Court ruled that racial segregation of Alabama city bus lines was unconstitutional.
-The bus boycott continued, and the bus company suffered without the patronage of blacks.
+In early June, 1956, the US District Court ruled that racial segregation of Alabama city bus lines was unconstitutional.
+The bus boycott continued, and the bus company was suffering without the patronage of blacks.
 As with the Japanese in Hawaii, numbers were proving to be a point of strength.
-The Supreme Court weighed in and upheld the ruling of the U.S. District Court.
+The Supreme Court weighed in and upheld the ruling of the US District Court.
 And, in December, the bus company relented.
 The bus boycott ended.
-And, on December 26, blacks and whites began riding the buses without forced segregation.
+On December 26, blacks and whites began riding the buses without forced segregation.
 The Montgomery Improvement League had demonstrated a winning strategy.

-In January, 1957, there were more bombings, including three Baptist Churches and the home of a white minister.
-These bombings would be no more effective in changing the course of history.
+In January, 1957, there were more bombings, including three Baptist Churches and the home of a white minister – bombings that would fail to change the course of history.

 Copyright © 2000-2015 by Frank E. Smitha.
 All rights reserved.